OpenCollarTeam/opencollarteam.github.io/docs/Remote.md

 Once you have a subject to whom you have some kind of collar access, add them to the Remote.  :

 1 - Press the Add/Remove Nearby Avatars button and select their name.
 They will get a permission request to be added to the remote.
 They have to say yes.
+2 - Because the Remote is an AddOn, it appears in the AddOns menu of the wearer's collar when it's connected, and it can only connect to one collar at a time.
+To switch collars, go to the Favorites or Nearby Avatars button and select the next collar.
+3 - If the Remote has not used the active collar in several minutes, you will get this message:  "[X collar]: Addon: OC_Remote has been removed because it has not been seen for 5 minutes or more."

 # Remote Menu Buttons

 ## **Remote Manager** ![Gear](https://opencollar.cc/static/Gear.PNG "Remote Manager")  (third row left)
  opens the Remote menu.